camillarees/camillarees.github.io-reading-notes/read-04-structure-webpages-with-hmtl.md

 Semantic elements breath life into code.
 They exist for both the coder and user, but mostly the coder.
 They help us define and organize code as simply as possible.
 They help us understand what piece of code is doing what for the web page.

 **Benefits of writing semantic markup:**
-- Search engines will consider its contents as important keywords to influence the page's search rankings (see SEO)
+- Search engines will consider its contents as important keywords to influence the page's search rankings
 - Screen readers can use it as a signpost to help visually impaired users navigate a page
 - Easier to find meaningful code
 - Suggests to the developer the type of data that will be populated